pyed/ipfilter/README.md

   of the address.
 For example, *blacklist/127/0/127.0.0.1* or *blacklist/2601/647/2601:647:4601:fa93:1865:4b6c:d055:3f3*.

+  **Note:** IPv6 addresses as file names can use colons or equal-signs to separate the components; e.g., *blacklist/2601/647/2601=647=4601=fa93==3f3*.
+Using equal-signs in place of colons in the file name may be necessary on platforms like MS Windows which assign special meaning to colons in file names.
+You have to use one or the other; you cannot mix them in the same file name.

   Note that you can also whitelist IP addresses using this mechanism by specifying `rule allow`.
 This may be useful when it follows a more general blocking rule (e.g., by country) and you want to selectively